-Healthy Hair – Does your hair have too much protein?
+Does your hair have too much protein — or not enough?

-If you are dealing with hair breakage, there is almost certainly damage.
-However, in addition there could be an imbalance of moisture and protein in your hair that is contributing to the problem.
+If you are dealing with brittle hair or breakage, there is almost certainly damage.
+In addition there could be an imbalance of moisture and protein in your hair that is contributing to the problem.
 Here’s why:

-Hair strands mostly consist of a compact protein called keratin and water (along with some trace minerals, lipids and pigment).
-As the primary components of hair, a balance between protein and moisture is not just important, it is essential.
+Hair strands mostly consist of water and a compact protein called keratin (along with some trace minerals, lipids, and pigment).
+As the primary components of hair, a balance between protein and moisture is not just important—it is essential.

-Diagnosing damaged hair: Why is my hair breaking?
+Fixing damaged hair: why is my hair breaking?

-If you are asking the “why is my hair breaking” question, then we first need to determine the cause of the damage and how bad the damage is.
+If you are asking the question, “why is my hair breaking?” then we first need to determine the cause of the damage and how bad the damage is.

 Per celebrity stylist Cash Lawless, the easiest way to tell if your hair is damaged is to grab a strand of hair about 6 inches from the end.
 Healthy hair will fall slightly.
 If your hair is limp and flops down it likely needs more protein.
 If that strand is stiff and does not bounce like healthy hair does, you either have extreme damage or too much protein in your hair.

-Diagnosing damaged hair: What kind of hair needs protein?
+Fixing damaged hair: what kind of hair needs protein?

 On the other hand, low porosity hair that has a relatively sealed cuticle in its natural state does not need much protein.
 In fact, proteins can build up on low porosity hair and ultimately lead to breakage.

-Diagnosing damaged hair: The test for protein build up on hair.
+Fixing damaged hair: the test for protein buildup on hair.

-Cash says, “The way to tell the difference between too much protein in your hair and extremely damaged hair is pretty easy if you take a section of your hair, pull it taught, then drop a bead of water onto it from about one centimeter away.”
+Cash says, “The way to tell the difference between too much protein in your hair and extremely damaged hair is pretty easy.
+Take a section of your hair, pull it taught, then drop a bead of water onto it from about one centimeter away.”